roflcoopter/viseron/README.md

 </details>

 ## Object detection
-TODO Each field needs defaults in schema so we dont have to specify everything to change one thing
 | Name | Type | Default | Supported options | Description |
 | -----| -----| ------- | ----------------- |------------ |
 | type | str | RPi: ```edgetpu``` <br> Other: ```darknet``` | ```darknet```, ```edgetpu``` | What detection method to use</br>Defaults to ```edgetpu``` on RPi.
 If no EdgeTPU is present it will run tensorflow on the CPU.  |